 If you’re looking for the best market in the city, though, we would recommend checking out the one at St. Stephen’s Basilica.
 While it’s the newest market in the city, opened in 2011, you can buy pretty much the same stuff at this one as you can at Vörösmarty Tér (it’s a short walk from there anyway so you can check out both!) with a few added bonuses, like a skating rink surrounding a beautiful Christmas tree!

 While the official dates of this Christmas market in Europe haven’t been announced yet, it is presumed that they will run from November 8 until January 1.

 Ban Josip Jelačić Square Christmas Market in Zagreb, Croatia

-This market in Zagreb has voted the best Christmas market in Europe for the past three years, and for good reason!
+This market in Zagreb has been voted the best Christmas market in Europe for the past three years, and for good reason!
 This market boasts festive displays spread all across the city center, including lights, performances, displays, a visit from Santa, and well-priced local goods for sale.
 They also have an ice rink where you can take skating lessons if you’re lacking the essential skills.

-Ban Josip Jelačić Square is the Christmas market you won’t want to miss in Zagreb.
+Ban Josip Jelačić Square is the Christmas Market you won’t want to miss in Zagreb.
 This one hosts the traditional giant Christmas tree and a beautiful fountain that’s transformed into a breathtaking light show accompanied by music.
 If you’re looking to escape the cold, this market also houses a heated, covered area serving food and drinks with live music every day!

 Town Hall Square Christmas Market in Tallinn, Estonia